semaphoreci/semaphore/docs/docs/reference/pipeline-yaml.md

 You can define conditions based on values for the following properties of the original pipeline:

 - `branch`: the name of the branch for which the pipeline is initiated (empty in the case of a tag or pull request)
-- `tag`: the name of the tag for which the pipeline is initiated (empty in the case of branch or pull-requests)
+- `tag`: the name of the tag for which the pipeline is initiated (empty in the case of branch or pull requests)
-- `pull request`: the number of pull request for which the pipeline is initiated (empty in the case of a branch or tag)
+- `pull request`: the number of pull requests for which the pipeline is initiated (empty in the case of a branch or tag)
 - `change_in`: at least one file has changed in a given path (used for [monorepo workflows](../using-semaphore/optimization/monorepo).
 See [Conditions DSL](./conditions-dsl) for more details
 - `result`: the result of a pipeline's execution (see possible values below)
 - `result_reason`: the reason for a specific pipeline execution result (see possible values for each result type below)